hepaestus/system-info-textual-tui/readme.md

 ---

 **Note**: This application requires a Linux environment with appropriate system tools installed.
-Windows and macOS support may be added in future versions.